django-oscar/django-oscar/docs/source/take_a_peek.rst

 Browse the sandbox site
 =======================

-There is a demo Oscar site, built hourly from HEAD of the master branch (unstable): http://sandbox.oscar.tangentlabs.co.uk
+There is a demo Oscar site built hourly from HEAD of the master branch (unstable): http://sandbox.oscar.tangentlabs.co.uk

 It is intended to be a vanilla install of Oscar, using the default templates and